Current August 2021 until March 2022

 Our lab uses quantitative tools, including statistics, AI and numerical models, to help conservation managers address a range of issue facing marine ecosystems.
 Below are two current projects where we are recruiting students.

 Work with the team on Global Wetlands Project to help solve pressing challenges for conservation of coastal wetland habitats.
-PhD and Honours projects available to work on predicting the impact of multiple interacting stressors and assessing the impact of habitat loss on the sustainability of fisheries.
+PhD and Honours projects available to work on predicting the impact of climate change on coastal restoration and ecosystem services.
 Email Chris (firstname.lastname@example.org) for more information.
 PhD and honours projects available.

 Please consider the below criteria before contacting us.
 We will not be considering students for applications that do not meet these criteria, because they will not be competitive for funded positions.
 Further details on Griffith University’s application process can be found here.